smutchle/ai_research_tools/README.md

 4. Install the required libraries:

-`pip install streamlit requests python-dotenv PyPDF2 beautifulsoup4 pandas langchain langchain-community langchain-anthropic langchain-openai langchain-ollama langchain-chroma chromadb shutil jupyter`
+`pip install streamlit pandas python-dotenv PyPDF2 requests beautifulsoup4 urllib3 langchain langchain-community langchain-openai langchain-google-genai langchain-anthropic langchain-ollama langchain-chroma chromadb shutil jupyterlab`

 5. In each folder, rename .env_sample to .env.
 Edit each .env file and put in your API key values, etc.
 6. Run the appropriate .sh (Linux/Mac) or .bat (Windows) file.
 This will launch the respective web interface.